fenok/react-router-typesafe-routes/README.md

 All state fields are optional.

+Since state can contain any serializable value, we will likely need much more powerful types for it.
+The easiest way to create them is to use some third-party validation library.
+See [Yup type](#yup-type) for a Yup-based example.

-> ❗Note that built-in types convert the given values to `string` (or `string[]`), which is not required in case of state, because it can contain any serializable value.
-In the future, the library may provide types specifically for state, but in the meantime they can be implemented in the userland.
+> ❗ Note that built-in types convert the given values to `string` (or `string[]`), which is not required in case of state.
+If that's something you care about, you'll need to create custom types.

 #### Hash